EVP_VerifyInit_ex, EVP_VerifyInit, EVP_VerifyUpdate, EVP_VerifyFinal_ex, EVP_VerifyFinal - EVP signature verification functions

 EVP_VerifyInit_ex() and EVP_VerifyUpdate() return 1 for success and 0 for failure.

-EVP_VerifyFinal_ex() and EVP_VerifyFinal() return 1 for a correct signature, 0 for failure and -1 if some other error occurred.
+EVP_VerifyFinal_ex() and EVP_VerifyFinal() return 1 for a correct signature, 0 for failure and a negative value if some other error occurred.

 The error codes can be obtained by ERR_get_error(3).